Report: Illusionist Siegfried Fischbacher dies in Las Vegas

 “I could pray with him and tell him that I will always be with him in my heart,” she said.

-Fischbacher’s long-time show business partner, Roy Horn, died in May of complications from COVID-19 at a Las Vegas hospital.
+Fischbacher’s long-time show business partner, Roy Horn, died last year of complications from COVID-19 at a Las Vegas hospital.
 He was 75.

 The duo astonished millions with their extraordinary magic tricks until Horn was critically injured in 2003 by one of the act’s famed white tigers.